 There are no tests or formal assignments in New Zealand’s early childhood education system.
 Instead, we use photos, ‘learning stories’ and work samples to show parents and other teachers how children are progressing.

-How much you get involved is up to you, but parents are definitely encouraged to take an interest and also to help connect learning at the ECE centre with what goes on at home.
+Parents are encouraged to take an interest and help connect learning at the ECE centre with what goes on at home.
+How much you get involved is up to you.

-You’ll be welcome to visit your child’s early education centre to talk to teachers or, preferably, actively join in and share the experience.
-You’ll also be invited to share information about your family and culture with teachers, children and other families.
+You will be welcome to visit your child’s early education centre to talk to teachers or, preferably, actively join in and share the experience.
+You will also be invited to share information about your family and culture with teachers, children and other families.

 ECE centres also run parent evenings and various other special events.